Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Introduction

 This work is organized as follows.
-In Section \ref{iv-cd} we review the GMM representation of IV estimators and the Causal Dantzig estimator.
-In Section \ref{gcd} we propose the Generalized Causal Dantzig (GCD), a GMM estimator.
-We show that the GCD is identical to the CD estimator in the two environment case while increasing the set of problem to which is can be applied (e.g. continuous environments).
+In Section \ref{iv-cd} we review the GMM representation of IV estimators and the environment invariance representation of the Causal Dantzig.
+In Section \ref{gcd} we propose the Generalized Causal Dantzig (GCD), a GMM estimator, and construct a Hybrid estimator which use both IV and CD/GCD moment constraints.
 Section \ref{asymptotic} derives asymptotic results for the GCD based on the GMM representation of the estimator.
-We compare consistency of IV and GCD for different data models.
+In Section \ref{scm}, we assess consistency of the estimators in causal Structural Equation Models.
 Section \ref{sim} contains simulations which demonstrate some of the potential applications of the GCD and hybrid GCD-IV estimators.
-In Section \ref{application} we apply IV, the CD, GCD, and IV-GCD hybrid estimators to flow cytometry data of \cite{sachs2005causal}.
-In several cases, we show that IV and hybrid GCD-IV estimators identify more plausible causal relations than the CD alone.
+In Section \ref{application} we apply IV, CD, GCD, and Hybrid estimators to Flow Cytometry data of \cite{sachs2005causal}.
+In several cases, we show that IV and Hybrid estimators identify more plausible causal relations than the CD alone.
 We conclude with a discussion in Section \ref{discussion}.
+All code and data for reproducing the computational aspects of this work is available.\footnote{\url{https://github.com/longjp/gcd-code}}

 \hypertarget{iv-cd}{